AnonymousDEV001/Our-Hope/docs/SRS.md

 - **NFR-02:** The system shall support at least 100 concurrent users without performance degradation.

 ### 4.2 Security
-- **NFR-03:** Passwords shall be salted and hashed (e.g., using bcrypt or Argon2).
-- **NFR-04:** All data transmission shall occur over HTTPS.
+- **NFR-03:** All data transmission shall occur over HTTPS.
-- **NFR-05:** The system shall prevent SQL Injection and XSS attacks through input validation and sanitization.
+- **NFR-04:** The system shall prevent SQL Injection/NoSQL Injection and XSS attacks through input validation.

 ### 4.3 Privacy
-- **NFR-06:** User contact details default to "Hidden" upon registration.
+- **NFR-05:** Donor contact details are **visible to the public** by default to ensure rapid response.
-- **NFR-07:** Explicit consent is required to share data with other users.
+- **NFR-06:** Users must be explicitly informed during registration that their data will be public.

 ### 4.4 Usability
 - **NFR-08:** The UI shall be responsive and adapt to mobile and desktop screens.